 Fats are used by the body to create cholesterol in the blood.
 In excess, cholesterol can contribute to high blood pressure.
 Extra cholesterol can build up on the sides of your arteries, reducing blood flow forcing your heart to work harder to pump blood throughout your body 1.

-Different types of fat affect your cholesterol differently, trans fats and saturated fats dramatically raise your cholesterol, while monounsaturated fats and omega-3 fatty acids lower cholesterol.
+Different types of fat affect your cholesterol differently, trans fats and saturated fats dramatically raise your cholesterol (and contribute to inflammation), while monounsaturated fats and omega-3 fatty acids lower cholesterol.
 This means that for a high blood pressure diet, you want to replace unhealthy fats with healthy ones.

 Good sources of monounsaturated fat include: unsalted nuts, avocados, canola oil, olive oil, sunflower oil, and nut butters 2.
 Crowd in Omega-3 essential fatty acids by eating fish (salmon, tuna, trout, mackerel, sardines, and herring) or plant sources like: ground flaxseed, oils (canola, flaxseed, soybean), and unsalted nuts/seeds (walnuts, butternuts, and chia seeds).